tezam84/EDA_Happiness_report_2019/README.md

 # EDA_numerical_Happiness_report_2019
-This is an Exploratory Data Analysis (EDA) of numerical observations only.
+This is an Exploratory Data Analysis (EDA) of numerical observations only on more than 100 countries (2019).
-The goal is to understand the correlation between variables step by step.
+The goal is to understand the correlation between a country labelled "Happy" and the factors linked to it.
-Some methods can be redundant in their results.
+Here's are some factors: GPD per capita, social support, generosity, rank...
+This project is created with the following Python packages: Numpy, Pandas, Matplolib, Seaborn.
+My goal was to explore different ways to implement EDA (use of different functions), so feel free to pick up the more relevant method in your project.

 Photo by LIDYA NADA on Unsplash